Save $1 with Theraflu

-Influenza or the flu is a virus-caused respiratory infection.
-You get it when flu viruses enter your body through your nose and mouth.1 So somebody coughing or sneezing near you is a common way you get the flu.
-It’s also why you should always cover your mouth if you cough or sneeze.
+Influenza, more commonly known as the flu, is a virus-caused respiratory infection.
+You get the flu when flu viruses enter your body through your nose and mouth.1 A common way to get the flu is if someone coughs or sneezes near you, which is why you should always cover your mouth if you cough or sneeze.

 What are the symptoms of a flu?3

 Not everyone experiences the same symptoms in the same way.
 Some symptoms that you may experience with the flu include:

 - Chills, cold sweats and shivers